gecko-71/GHttpsIOCPSvr/README.md

 # GHttpsServerIOCP - A HTTPS Server in Delphi

-This project is an implementation of an asynchronous, multi-threaded HTTPS server for Windows, written in Delphi.
+This HTTPS server built in Delphi using asynchronous and multithreaded methods.
 The server utilizes I/O Completion Ports (IOCP) and the native Windows TLS/SSL stack (SChannel), ensuring high performance, scalability, and security.

-It serves as an excellent starting point for building your own efficient REST APIs, web services, or other applications that require handling a large number of concurrent HTTPS connections.
+It can be used to build efficient REST APIs, web services, and other applications that handle many simultaneous HTTPS connections..

 ## Key Features